HoyLab-Rowan/RUQT/README.md

 ***Rowan University Quantum Transport (RUQT)***

 RUQT is an in-progress non-equilibrium Green's function (NEGF) based software package focused on studying electron correlation effects in charge transport problems.
-It is focused on integrating N- and 2-electron methods into the NEGF transport formalism and is the home of the NEGF-RDM transport method.
-As of March 2021, it is capable of performing Landauer NEGF calculations using electronic structure data acquired from separate Hartree-Fock, Density Functional Theory, and Parametric 2-Electron Reduced Density Matrix Theory calculations.
+It is focused on integrating N- and 2-electron methods into the NEGF transport formalism and is the home of the NEGF-RDM and NEGF-PDFT transport methods.
+As of July 2021, it is capable of performing Landauer NEGF calculations using electronic structure data acquired from separate Hartree-Fock, Density Functional Theory, Multiconfiguration Pair Density Functional Theory, and Parametric 2-Electron Reduced Density Matrix Theory calculations.
 The code itself is written in Fortran90+ while the supporting scripts are either in python or Maple.
 The recommended supporting code JunctionMod is available on the HoyLab-Rowan Github.

 RUQT currently can read data from the following electronic structure software packages (more methods/package support to come in future):

-HF and DFT: Q-Chem, PYSCF, GAMESS, Maple Quantum Chemistry Toolbox, and Molcas
+HF and DFT: Q-Chem, PYSCF, GAMESS, Maple Quantum Chemistry Toolbox, and Molcas (sandx_fock branch)
 p2-RDM: Maple Quantum Chemistry and GAMESS (Not publically available)

 RUQT v1.0 is capable of performing non-self-consistent current and transmission calculations with metal wide band limit electrodes (fixed Fermi level).
-Additional electrode and calculation types to be added later in 2021.
+Additional electrode and calculation types to be added later.

 ***Installation***